naeldavid/basic-gold-price-tracker/README.md

 - `H` - Toggle History

 ## Hidden Features
-- Click the "R" button in bottom-right corner for Razan Mode
+- Click the "R" button in bottom-right corner for Advanced Mode
 - Browser notifications for price alerts
 - Auto-save preferences in localStorage

 ## Tech Stack
 - JavaScript
-- Chart.js for visualizations
+- Chart.js for visualizations in advanced mode
 - CoinDesk API (CORS-friendly)
-- Local storage for persistence
+- Local storage for persistence with price history